rgbpokka/tp/docs/UserGuide.md

 * `ROOM_NUMBER`: Only numbers greater than 0 are valid.<br>Example

 ### Checking out a guest: `checkout`
-Checks out a **guest** by archiving their details and generate an invoice of all the services used by the guest.
+Checks out a **guest** by archiving their details and generating an invoice of all the services used by the guest.

 Format:
 <br>`checkout pn/<PASSPORT_NUMBER>`

+Parameters:

+* `PASSPORT_NUMBER`: Blank inputs are not allowed.
+Should only contain alphanumeric characters.

 Example:

-* `editguest pn/X12345678A` checks out the guest Bing Cheng, whose passport number is X12345678A.
+* `checkout pn/X12345678A` checks out the guest Bing Cheng, whose passport number is X12345678A.

 ### Editing fields of a guest : `editguest`

-Edit a **guest**' contact details.
-Only edits the fields that have been passed in as parameters.
+Edits a **guest**'s contact details.
+Only edits the fields that have been passed in as parameters (See example for further elaboration).

 Format:

 `editguest pn/<PASSPORT_NUMBER> <FIELD_NAME>/<NEW_FIELD_DETAILS>`

+Parameters:

+* `PASSPORT_NUMBER`: Blank inputs are not allowed.
+Should only contain alphanumeric characters.
+* `NAME`: Blank inputs are not allowed.
+* `EMAIL`:  Blanks inputs are not allowed.
+A valid email address should be used.
+* `ROOM_NUMBER`: Blank inputs are not allowed.
+Only numbers greater than 0 are valid.
+* `TAG`: Blank inputs are not allowed.
+An optional field, more than one can be included in each command.

+Example:

+* `editguest pn/X12345678A r/123` locates the guest Bing Cheng, by his passport number X12345678A and overwrites the room number field with the new room number provided.
+All his other fields (**NAME**, **EMAIL**, **PASSPORT_NUMBER**, **TAG**) will remain unchanged.

+* `editguest pn/X87654321A t/VIP t/LoyalGuest e/jj@mailer.com` locates the guest Jeremy, by his passport number X87654321A and overwrites his existing tags with the new tags provided, and overwrites the old email field with the new email provided.
+All his other fields (**NAME**, **PASSPORT_NUMBER**, **ROOM_NUMBER**) will remain unchanged.

 <div markdown="block" class="alert alert-info">
 **:information_source: Notes:**<br>